patrickvorgers/Home-Assistant-Import-Energy-Data/Database/SQLite/README.md

         451 sensor.battery_energy_feed_out              recorder    kWh
         653 sensor.watermeter_quantity_m3               recorder    m³
     ```
 - Change the script and remove/comment out the lines of the sensors that are not needed.
-They can be found at the top of the script by looking up the lines where ```/* Change */``` has been added in the SQL statement.
+They can be found at the top of the script by looking up the lines where `/* Change */` has been added in the SQL statement.
-- Change the script and update the IDs according to the found IDs in the ```statistics_meta``` table.
+- Change the script and update the IDs according to the found IDs in the `statistics_meta` table.
-  They can be found at the top of the script by looking up the lines where ```/* Change */``` has been added in the SQL statement.
+  They can be found at the top of the script by looking up the lines where `/* Change */` has been added in the SQL statement.
-  - Determine the ```correction``` value based on the ```unit_of_measurement``` of the sensor and the used datasource.
+  - Determine the `correction` value based on the `unit_of_measurement` of the sensor and the used datasource.
 The unit of measurement of the datasource can be found in the readme of the datasource.
     The different corrections are described in the script.
-  - Determine the ```cutoff_new_meter``` and ```cutoff_invalid_value``` values based on the unit of measurement of the target sensor.
+  - Determine the `cutoff_new_meter` and `cutoff_invalid_value` values based on the unit of measurement of the target sensor.
 The different cutoffs are described in the script.

+#### Execute import script
 - Execute the SQL and wait for it to complete.
 (Please be patient because this can take some time!)
 - Commit the changes by selecting "Write changes" in the toolbar, if the script ends without errors.
-In case of an error select ```Revert changes``` and correct the error and execute the script again.
+In case of an error select `Revert changes` and correct the error and execute the script again.

 #### Replace Home Assistant database
 - Ensure that the Home Assistant core is still stopped (Home Assistant UI does not respond)